MicrosoftDocs/customer-insights/ci-docs/journeys/real-time-marketing-known-issues.md

 - Marketers lack the ability to create full width layout emails.
 - All content blocks, conditional content, lists, and conditions, and other personalization don't have specific limits.
 However, they're stored within the Email itself and therefore contribute to the size of Email and are therefore subject to Email size limit.
 - Content blocks are inserted into emails by copying.
 This has the following implications:
-    - The same content block inserted multiple times in the same email is a new and separate copy (and contributes to the Email size).
+    - The same content block inserted multiple times in the same email are new and separate copies (and contribute to the email size).
     - Updating the original content block doesn't update emails that include those content blocks
 - The handlebar expression language for personalization syntax (for example, {{contact.firstname}}) isn't supported in real-time.
 All personalization must be defined using the UI inside the designers for Email, SMS, or Push.
 Workaround: Use the [Email import tool](real-time-marketing-import-email-to-real-time.md) Opens in new window or tab in real-time to copy outbound emails.
 The tool will automatically migrate personalization expressions.